puppetlabs/bolt/pre-docs/bolt_options.md

 ```
 bolt plan show
 ```
-- Lists the plans that are installed on the current module apth
+- Lists the plans that are installed on the current module path.
 - Adding a specific plan name displays details and parameters for the plan.
 - The module path to the module containing the plan.